 Yasemin Uçar is Editorial Development Director at Kids Can Press.
 She has been editing children’s books for nearly three decades, and has worked across all genres — picture books, fiction, non-fiction and graphic novels.
 Before joining KCP in 2012, Yasemin worked at Scholastic Canada, at Piccadilly Press in the UK, and as a freelance editor.
 She has worked with many popular and award-winning authors and illustrators, including Louise Rennison, Chieri Uegaki, and Ashley Spires.

-Additional presenters, panelists, and moderators will be announced soon.
+Additional panelists will be announced soon.
 Stay tuned!

 Back to program.